 iii.
 Vonage Business Equipment (and replacements) may be refurbished equipment.

 iv.
 Upon the termination of this Agreement or any Service, or if Customer is returning Vonage Business Equipment during the Service Term, Customer must contact Vonage for the relevant RMA information.
-Customer shall securely pack, ship and return to Vonage all Vonage Business Equipment in accordance with the RMA instructions to the address designated by Vonage.
+Customer shall securely pack, ship and return to Vonage all Vonage Business Equipment at Customer’s expense in accordance with the RMA instructions to the address designated by Vonage.
 Failure to obtain an RMA and/or to adhere to Vonage’s RMA instructions will give rise to Customer’s full liability for the replacement cost of the Vonage Business Equipment.
 The RMA must be received before the Vonage Business Equipment may be shipped back to Vonage.
 All wires, cables and power supplies provided with the Vonage Business Equipment must be returned with the Vonage Business Equipment.
 If the Vonage Business Equipment has not been timely returned to Vonage within 30 days after the termination of the applicable Service, Vonage shall invoice Customer and/or charge Customer's method of payment (if paying via credit card or ACH), and Customer shall pay for the full replacement value of any Vonage Business Equipment.
 The “replacement cost” shall be the then current list purchase price of the Vonage Business Equipment.
 Vonage Business Equipment remains the property of Vonage at all times and Vonage reserves all other rights and remedies, including retrieval.
 Customer will not withhold access to Vonage to retrieve unreturned equipment, and in such case, Vonage may charge Customer, and Customer will pay and be liable for, a retrieval fee of up to $1,000.00 per Customer Location.
 Said charge may be assessed only in the event Customer does not pay for such unreturned Vonage Business Equipment, and Vonage is required to dispatch a technician to retrieve such equipment (which is a non-exclusive remedy to obtaining the replacement cost chargeable to Customer, as applicable).

 (a) Non-Exclusive License.
 If Software is provided by Vonage in connection with Service(s), Vonage grants to Customer a personal, limited, revocable, non-exclusive, non-assignable and non-transferable license (other than to a Customer Affiliate or pursuant to Section 36(a) (Assignment) to use the Software in object code form only, solely for the purpose of using the Service(s).
 This license will permit such use by Customer or Customer Affiliates and any of its employees, contractors (but only within the scope of their employment or services with Customer) authorized by Customer to use the Service, provided that Customer shall be responsible for all uses of the Service as provided in this Agreement.
 This license commences upon Vonage’s acceptance of the Sales Order for the Service and terminates immediately upon the expiration or termination of the applicable Service or this Agreement for any reason.
 Customer shall return or destroy all Software and any related written material, together with any copies, in its possession or under its control promptly upon the expiration or termination of the applicable Service or this Agreement for any reason.
 Any attempt to sublicense, assign or transfer any of the rights, duties or obligations under this license other than as set forth in this Agreement is void and may result in termination by Vonage of this Agreement and the license.
 No other licenses or rights to the Software are granted or implied.